KenKundert/emborg/doc/monitoring.rst

 ------------

 The :ref:`due <due>` and :ref:`info <info>` commands allow you to interactively check on the current status of your backups.
-Besides the :ref:`prune <create>` command, it is good hygiene to run the :ref:`prune <prune>`, :ref:`prune
+Besides the :ref:`create <create>` command, it is good hygiene to run the :ref:`prune <prune>`, :ref:`prune
 <compact>` and :ref:`prune <check>` on a regular basis.
 Either the :ref:`due
 <due>` or :ref:`info <info>` command can be used to determine when each were